google/kctf/docs/vrp.md

 *   It's ok to use 1-day exploits against the lab environment using publicly known vulnerabilities that exploit the patch gap between the time when a patch is announced and the lab environment is updated, however we will only issue a single reward per vulnerability.

+When we receive an exploit for a fixed vulnerability we'll add details here.

-In case of questions or suggestions, you can reach us at kctf@google.com
+In case of questions or suggestions, you can reach us in [#kctf](https://discord.gg/V8UqnZ6JBG).